stonepros/stone/doc/rados/operations/pg-concepts.rst

  Placement Group Concepts
 ==========================

-When you execute commands like ``ceph -w``, ``ceph osd dump``, and other commands related to placement groups, Ceph may return values using some of the following terms:
+When you execute commands like ``stone -w``, ``stone osd dump``, and other commands related to placement groups, Stone may return values using some of the following terms:

 *Peering*